 See guidelines below and contact an academic adviser in Student Services with further questions.

 Academic Point Credit

 - Supervised Research Credit

 - You may receive supervised research credit if you write or publish a note for your journal under the supervision of a Columbia Law School faculty member (including visiting/adjunct faculty).

 - Register for supervised research credit by completing the J.D.
-Research Registration Form, having your faculty supervisor sign it, and submitting it to Registration Services by the date listed on the form.
+Research Registration Form via LawNet.
+After filling our the form, your faculty supervisor will sign off on it, and Registration Services will register you for your point(s) accordingly.

 - Credit Limit: You may receive a maximum of three points per term and four points per academic year in connection with work that qualifies either as Supervised Research or as Supervised Experiential Project.

 - Timing: You may opt to receive supervised research credit for your note during either the fall or spring semester or to split your points across multiple semesters (subject to your supervisor’s approval).
 Regardless, we encourage you to begin contemplating your topic and reaching out to potential faculty supervisors as soon as possible, as professors tend to book up quickly.

 Graduation Writing Requirements